What Do You See All Around – Hymn Lyric

 And fresh, as when it first was shed,

-Springs forth the SAVIOUR’S blood.
+Springs the SAVIOUR’S blood.

 From every region, race, and speech,